 “Of course.”
 Ae was incredibly sexy in a Thai school skirt and blouse, which was a little unsettling, as the Herald-Tribune had published an expose on Boston Diocese priests systematically abusing young boys.

-I had served as an altar boy and attended Catholic school.
-None of the priest had laid a hand on me, although the nuns were wicked disciplinarians.
-“You ever have any trouble with the priests?”
+I had served as an altar boy and attended Catholic school and asked, “You ever have any trouble with the priests?”

 “In what way?”
 He handed me another drink.